vegaprotocol/specs/specs/0000-dynamic-validators.md

-Dynamic Validator Set
+Feature name: Dynamic Validator Set

 # Acceptance Criteria

-• A new validator joins the set with a given power.
+* A new validator joins the set with a given power.
-• A validator leaves the set.
+* A validator leaves the set.
-• Each time the validator set changes, the power is redistributed based on the validator the validators stake proportion.
+* Each time the validator set changes, the power is redistributed based on the validator the validators stake proportion.
-• Validator set should be reflected by the [Tendermint Validators API](http://localhost:26657/validators).
+* Validator set should be reflected by the [Tendermint Validators API](http://localhost:26657/validators).
-• Validator set should be stored in the persistent storage so that it can be restored upon a node recovery.
+* Validator set should be stored in the persistent storage so that it can be restored upon a node recovery.

 # Summary